supremeimposter/My-Vault/GATE/DiscreteMathematics/Propositional-Logic/Logical Connectives.md

 - These logical connectives avoid the ambiguity that the natural languages pose.
 - When a logical connective is used, the propositions are not longer variables, they are propositional expression.

+> [!interesting]
+> Logical connectives are used based on how two propositions are related.

 1. [[Negation]]
 2. [[AND (Conjunction)]]
 3. [[OR (Disjunction)]]